zuozhenggh/learning-library/data-management-library/database-consolidation/zdm/logical-online/database-config/database-config.md

 ## **Task 4: Change the Source Database System Password**

-In order to perform the migration, ZDM will require several passwords, for simplicity, let's change the Oracle Source Database System Password.
+To perform the migration, ZDM will require several passwords, for simplicity, let's change the Oracle Source Database System Password.
 This will help expedite the migration process when prompted for the different components passwords.

 1. Connect to your source database.
     ```